Uncategorized

 Instead:

-• Apply to roles matching your skills
+• Apply to roles that match your skills

 • Customize your resume